ADHD Coach Training Path: Understanding Their History and Schema

-I’ve been receiving many messages regarding this: where to find a good or the best ADHD Coach Training course.
+I’ve been receiving many messages regarding this: where to find a good or the best ADHD coach training course.
 And you guys have put me in a difficult position here, because my ADHD brain was not interested at all in writing about this.
-In fact, I believe I have developed some sort of allergies to this whole “ADHD Coach Training Courses” thing.
+In fact, I believe I’ve developed some sort of allergy to this whole “ADHD Coach Training Courses” thing.

 But hey, there are good ADHD coaches out there helping neurodivergents to thrive.